Clastify logo

 Easy

-A point source of sound moves to the right through still air.
-Wavefronts are closer together on the right of the source than on the left.
+A sound source moves at constant speed to the right through still air.
+An observer is stationary to the right of the source.

 A.